AAM77/url_substring_matcher_cli/README.md

 6. I will consider adding more validations for the keywords.
 Currently, it validates for a lot, but still allows single valid characters through.
 I may limit this to specific characters, or not allow single characters at all.
 I am allowing them for now because, technically, there is a chance users want search URLs to see if they contain a specific valid character.

 7. Add validation for checking if the results directory and the data directory with its relevant files (keywords.txt & urls.txt) are present.
 Display a user friendly warning to let them know what went wrong instead of allowing a hard crash to occur.

+8. Clean up the code by making it even more DRY and reducing the size of classes by splitting them into other classes that can be inherited.